 We also offer combined bachelor's/master's degree programs, which allow you to complete a bachelor's degree and a graduate degree in five years.
-You may choose to combine your bachelor's in Communication Studies degree with one of the following master's degree programs:
+You may choose to combine your bachelor's in Communication Studies degree with a Health Communication, Journalism, or Media and Cinema Studies master's degree program.

-- Health Communication
+- Health communication

-- Relational Communication
+- Latino Media & Communication